-If your employment starting date is on the 1st of the month, you will be paid your salary on the 21st
+If you are in full-time employment and your employment starting date is on the 1st of the month, you will be paid your salary on the 21st

 of the same month.
 Please note that if the 21st falls on a weekend or a national holiday, payment will shift by a few days forward.

 If your employment starts after the 1st, your salary will be paid the following month on the 21st.
 This means that you will receive two months’ salary that month.